-In recent times, though, Mayan sites are being discovered and revealed to the world.
-The best known sites of Chichén Itzá, Uxmal and Tulum have been cleared and are easily accessible for visitors.
-Other sites whilst more remote and difficult to reach are in many cases more impressive.
+In recent times, though, Mayan sites have been discovered and revealed to the world.
+The best-known sites of Chichén Itzá, Uxmal and Tulum have been cleared and are easily accessible to visitors.
+Other sites, whilst more remote and difficult to reach, are, in many cases, more impressive.
 Edzná is a huge ceremonial centre featuring a temple measuring over 100 feet high.

 The other attractions of the Yucatan Peninsula are its attractive Spanish colonial towns.
-Merida was built as a walled city and several of the old Spanish city gates remain.
-The city boasts the second-largest historic centre in Mexico with colonial churches, mansions and plazas.
+Merida was built as a walled city, and several old Spanish city gates remain.
+The city boasts the second-largest historic centre in Mexico, with colonial churches, mansions and plazas.

 Campeche is another walled city with perfectly restored pastel-coloured buildings and narrow cobbled streets.
 Celsetun, meaning ‘painted stone’ in Maya, is a tranquil fishing village on the coast west of Merida.